Saturday, 7 January 2017

 Risk Factors

-• Family History: If asthma or allergies run in your family.
+• Family History: A higher likelihood if asthma, hay fever, or eczema runs in your family.

 Complications

-• Allergic Fungal Sinusitis: An inflammatory reaction to fungus in the sinuses.
+• Allergic Fungal Sinusitis: A chronic inflammatory reaction to fungus trapped within the sinus cavities.

-• Allergic Bronchopulmonary Aspergillosis: A severe reaction to fungus in the lungs, common in people with cystic fibrosis or asthma.
+• Allergic Bronchopulmonary Aspergillosis: A severe, damaging reaction to fungus in the lungs, most common in those with cystic fibrosis or chronic asthma.

 Diagnosis

-• Skin Prick Test: Diluted amounts of common molds are applied to the skin with tiny punctures.
-If a hive appears, you are allergic.
+• Skin Prick Test: Diluted extracts of common molds are applied to the skin via tiny punctures.
+A raised red bump (hive) indicates a specific allergy.

 Treatment & Prevention